Virginia-iGEM/igem-wikibrick/wiki/README.md

 ### High Priority

 - Ensure FontAwesome has doesn't need any overrides in bower
-- [Dylan] Create a gulp task that parses HTML files and replaces relative (development) links with absolute (live) links on the wiki. [done]
-  - Currently user has to enter their username and password twice to do a full push
-  - Update inline documentation
-- Implement simple [JQuery HTML Templates](https://medium.com/@AmyScript/how-to-reduce-reuse-and-recycle-your-code-389e6742e4ac) for Footers and Headers.
 - Modify `gulpfile.js` so that separate directories, `build-dev` and `build-live` are created for each respective build.
   - Modify `gulpfile.js` so that the `default` task runs both `dev` and `live` builds independently, pushing them into to `bulid-dev` and `build-live` respectively.
 - [Grace] Update templating system to accept Markdown files: